-One of the oldest distros, Debian is the basis of many popular distributions.
+One of the oldest distros available is Debian.
+It is the basis of many popular distributions.
 It is the ground work for the fully free Trisquel distro.
-On the initial install you will be using an completely free operating system.
+On the initial install you will be using a completely free operating system.
 It will not load any proprietary drivers or programs unless the user specifically seeks them out.
-Because they allow the option for you to use these non-free programs via their repository, it is generally not recommended as it can allow the users to eventually fall back into the trap of non-free software without being aware of it.
+Because they allow the option for you to use these non-free programs via their repository, it is generally not recommended as it can allow the users to eventually fall back into the trap of non-free software without being immedieately aware of it.

 Due to the nature of the Linux kernel and its drivers it is possible to run other potentially non-free distros in a free manner but this is more for advanced users.
 It is easy to fall into the trap of non-free programs as they can be hard to distinguish initially until it is too late for you to help yourself.

 While most of these distros will come with a large selection of programs pre-installed, here is a recommendation list of software that provide a lot of key functions that people typically use their computer for.

 Please note that a lot of these programs are also available for use on non-free platforms such as Windows and Mac OSX.
 As much as we do not recommend using these systems, it is strongly advised that if you insist on using these non-free platforms, it is wise to use Free-software programs will at least help you avoid some of the nasty features of these systems.

 If you are using these programs to see how well they work for you, do take the next step and move over to a fully free-software operating system.